dcashdallas/Star_Wars_Express/README.md

 The user can view the current characters, view all characters available, as well as add new characters as well.

-The application is deployed through heroku @ https://mighty-temple-73891.herokuapp.com/
+The application is deployed through heroku @ https://mighty-temple-73891.herokuapp.com/:

+Watch the app in action: StarWarsExpress.gif